-Ensure the Designated Lead or a Senior colleague are available to attend any Strategy / Resolution / Conference / Professionals / CAF / TAC / MAPPA/CATE Risk Panels / PREVENT Channel Panel / Core Group or Planning Meetings as deemed necessary in the remit of child protection.
+or any planning meetings as deemed necessary in the remit of child protection and safeguarding.
 Also that attendance by any Academy staff includes key information to be tabled at the meeting, especially attendance figures which are considered a key element of all conference reports.